sonic-net/sonic-mgmt/docs/PFC-test-plan.md

 - On SONiC Device Under Test (DUT) configure lossless priority of required values Pi ( e.g., 3 and 4. )
 - Configure following traffic items on the Keysight device:
   1. Test data traffic: A traffic item from the Keysight Tx port to Rx port.
 The traffic item uses all the 64 DSCP values (0-63).
 PFC is enabled at all the 8 priorities of Tx port.
 The traffic demand is 100% line rate.
-  2. GLOBAL PAUSE storm: Persistent Global pause frames from the Keysight Rx port to the Keysight Tx port.
+  2. GLOBAL PAUSE storm: Persistent Global pause frames from the Keysight Rx port to the connected DUT port.
 And the inter-frame transmission interval should be smaller than per-frame pause duration.

 #### Test Steps